JiPaix/xdccJS/README.md

       --channel "my-channel" --download "132"
     ```
 - given options prevails over the one provided by profiles :
-  - except for `--server`, which results in xdccJS ignoring the current profile
+  - except for `--host`, which results in xdccJS ignoring the current profile
   - example:
     ```bash
         # current profile has --wait 5, but this time you need --wait 50